 Additional roles can be established at the discretion of the team leader once additional help arrives.

 9) At the end of the resuscitation staff should doff PPE in resus as per departmental guidance.
-Assistance can be provided by the clean resus runner (purple apron).
+Assistance can be provided by the clean resus runner (green apron).

 10) Documentation should be completed out with the resus room.